 1. Hop On – Hop Off Bus

 One of my favorite things to do in a new city is the hop-on hop-off bus tour.
-It’s a great overview of the city, with 15 stops at the most important spots in the city including the main train station, the new ‘old town’ known as Romer, many museums, main tower, and the university area.
+It’s a great overview of the city.
+The hop-on hop-off bus here has 15 stops at the most important Frankfurt attractions in the city including the main train station, the new ‘old town’ known as Romer, many museums, main tower, and the university area.

 2. Public Guided City Walk